I’ve Been Using My 4-Ingredient Deodorant for a Year & Will Never Go Back to Store Bought!

-Note: This recipe will make approximately 1 full stick of deodorant.
+Note: This recipe will make a little over 1 full stick of deodorant.

 As you can see, I opted to use an old deodorant container for my homemade natural deodorant.
 You can use a spoon or use your hands to pack it into your container.

 You can wash an old deodorant container out by using hot water and soap (which is what I did) or you can buy some empty containers on Amazon when you scoop up your beeswax bars. 😉 Since you’ll have some extra containers you could even consider making extra to gift to some friends.
-(Then I’d definitely suggest you check out how I made these labels so you can make them all pretty.) 😍
+You can also opt to store it in any small airtight container.

-It actually works, minimizes my sweating (thanks baking soda), and smells so clean!
-In fact, it’s so safe, you could actually eat it… not that I would though, haha!
+It actually works, minimizes my sweating (thanks to baking soda), and smells so clean!
+In fact, it’s so safe, you could actually eat it… not that I would though. 🤣

 Here’s what some of my friends said about this homemade natural deodorant recipe:

 “It’s honestly the best natural deodorant I’ve used (and I’ve tried 10+ different natural deodorants and literally none of them worked for me).
 It’s super easy and fun to make and I also love that I can play around with different essential oils each time and get different scents.” – Nicole

 “Although this natural deodorant isn’t an antiperspirant, it does seem to absorb a lot of wetness and after a few weeks of using it, I noticed an unexpected side effect… I wasn’t sweating as much to begin with.
 Months later, and I notice this even more!” – Katie